ksator/junos_automation_with_rest_calls/README.md

 ### How to use the Junos REST API explorer

 Here's how to use the Junos REST API explorer to make a REST call to get Junos data in XML.
+This example uses an HTTP GET.
+There is no argument in the RPC.
 The default port is 3000, but I am using 8080 in this example.
 ![rest call get software information.png](explorer/rest_call_get-software-information.png)

 Here's how to use the Junos REST API explorer to make a REST call with filters to get Junos data.
+This example uses an HTTP POST.
 The default port is 3000, but I am using 8080 in this example.
 ![rest_call_with_filter.png](explorer/rest_call_with_filter.png)